-The core infrastructure phase encompasses all the steps related to the construction, and decommissioning of the wind farm from the cradle to the grave.
+The core infrastructure phase encompasses all the steps related to the construction, and decommissioning of the wind farm from cradle to grave.
 This comprehends all the stages from the extraction of the raw materials needed to build the WTGs and the wind farm, until the dismantling of the wind farm, including the proper management of the generated waste and the recycled components as well as their corresponding end of life treatments.